TheOdinProject/curriculum/foundations/html_css/html_foundations/html_boilerplate.md

 - You can use the terminal to open the file in your browser:
   - Ubuntu: Navigate to the directory containing the file and type `google-chrome index.html`
   - macOS: Navigate to the directory containing the file and type `open ./index.html`
   - WSL: Navigate to the directory containing the file and type `explorer.exe index.html`.
-Note, this will open up the file in the default browser your system uses.
+This will open the file in your system's default browser.
+Note, You must use the filename only.
+Using a path (e.g., `./index.html` or an absolute path) will open the Windows File Explorer instead.

 <div class="lesson-note lesson-note--warning" markdown="1">